Posted on August 26 2021

-And, whilst choosing the dress, suit, venue and keeping the in-laws happy amongst other things are all likely to take prominence, it won’t be long before your attention turns to kitting out the guys that will be by your side throughout the day: your groomsmen.
+Whether you’re having a Winter wedding, a Summer wedding or a wedding abroad, there is always a checklist that you need to stick to that ensures that your day goes exactly as planned.
+While the bride may have her tasks such as the flowers, dress and everything in between, and you’re keeping the in-laws happy amongst other things, it won’t be long before your attention turns to kitting out the guys that will be by your side throughout the day: your groomsmen.

 It’s probably not until you sit down to try and pick a stylish suit that you’re going to realise just how difficult this task can be.
 With everyone’s own unique style and varying body types, choosing a suit that will be right for everyone can be a tough ask.

-It can often go forgotten about but what your groomsmen and yourself are going to wear on your feet is just as important as the rest of the ensemble.
+It can often go forgotten when deciding on what you and your groomsmen are going to wear on your feet, but it is just as important as the rest of the ensemble.
 It’s best to go for a classic style that will suit the class and elegance of the day.
-Brogues, loafers, derby shoes or, if you’ve opted for more of a dress down occasion, then you could even go for a Chelsea boot.
-Of course colour is entirely dependent on your suit but sticking to a traditional brown or black is recommended.
+Mens brogues, loafers, derby shoes or, if you’ve opted for more of a dress down occasion, then you could even go for a Chelsea boot.
+Of course, the colour is entirely dependent on your suit but sticking to a traditional brown or black is always a fail-safe.